Tokimeki Memorial 4: Main characters

 Tsugumi is Maki's closest friend who overly cares for Maki and is ready to do everything to protect her.
 She initially hates the protagonist for being friends with Maki and will continue to do so unless the player dates her to a certain point.

-Tsugumi is very talented at language and literature.
+Tsugumi is talented at language and literature.
 She is often found reading books in the school library.
 She belongs to Kirameki's literature club.
 After she graduates, she also continues her education in specialized school of language and literature.
-While she is academically excellent, she is very bad at sports.
+While she is academically excellent, she is bad at sports.

 Unlike conventional eye-glassed nerdy girls, Tsugumi is neither soft-spoken nor gentle.
 On the other hand, she is morose and sulky, ready to snap at everyone who irritates her.
 She is also brave, once seen trying to protect Maki from a group of thugs.
 Due to these characteristics, Tsugumi is considered the "tsundere" girl of Tokimeki Memorial 4.

 Tsugumi's storyline is mainly about how she has to accept the fact that she and Maki have their own lives and that she could not protect Maki all the time.